DFO-Ocean-Navigator/Ocean-Navigator-Manual/README.md

 - _Select Area:_

   This option allows users to view observations within a chosen area.
-When clicked the user is promped to draw an area polygon before the _Select Observations_ window is opened.
+When clicked the user is prompted to draw an area polygon before the _Select Observations_ window is opened.

 - _Select Point:_